jsh100/calcs/README.md

 The second calculator (the Javascript one) REQUIRES Node.JS.
 The first calculator requires Python installed, and the third calculator should run just fine.
+The fourth calculator, which is C++, requires EXE compiling on your computer.
+Same for the fifth calculator.